CottonTails® Rabbit and Guinea Pig Rescue

 The RSPCA veterinary team headed by Damian Pacini in Bristol who carry out our neutering operations and most of our vaccinations, and without whom we could not continue.

-Francis, Hazel, Wendy, Michael, and Rachael who all took at least one turn to transport rabbits and guinea pigs to and from the vets in Bristol for neutering.
+Francis, Wendy and Hazel, who all took turns to transport rabbits and guinea pigs to and from the vets in Bristol for neutering.

-Foster carers Annabelle, Lizzie and Thea, without whom we would really struggle.
+Foster carers Annabelle and Lizzie, without whom we would really struggle.

 Annabelle, Hetty and Hannah, who continue helping to clean out on weekends.